dobtco/fixing-procurement-ebook/content/03_make_purchasing_faster.md

-## How To Fix Procurement #3: Ask for the Right Stuff
+## Chapter Three: Ask for the Right Stuff

 An important lesson if you're a programmer is to take a look at Recovery.gov, which cost $18 million dollars.
 But *why* did it cost $18 million dollars?
 For the answer to that, let's take a look at the RFP[^6] and the somewhat-redacted winning technical proposal[^7] written in response.
 If you're a technologist, you might come to the same conclusion I did: Government is paying a reasonable amount of money for what it's asking.
 The problem is that it's **asking for the wrong thing**.
 XML Firewalls?
 Data-cubing services?
 Seriously?